Website icon Xpert.Digital

 Technological developments

 The next generation of smart glasses is expected to offer even more powerful AI capabilities.
-Local processing of large language models (LLMs) will enable faster response times and better data protection.
+Local processing of Large Language Models (LLMs) will enable faster response times and improved data privacy.
 Features such as real-time translation, context-aware AR, and even emotion recognition will further enhance the user experience.

 Expanding Ecosystem

-Meta plans to expand its smart glasses portfolio to include Oakley glasses for sports-oriented users and Prada models for the luxury segment.
+Meta plans to expand its smart glasses portfolio to include Oakley eyewear for sports-oriented users and Prada models for the luxury segment.
 This diversification demonstrates the importance of design partnerships for market acceptance.

 Regulatory challenges